Make it your 'Happy Place'!

 Ambiance, well that means something different to everyone.

 Sometimes it's the little knickknacks that remind us of time spent with our quilting buddies.
 Maybe it's the perfect candle scent for a long, restful day of piecing.

-Or maybe it's that bag of Dove Dark Chocolate hidden in your sewing machine cabinet drawer.
+Or maybe it's that bag of Dove Dark Chocolate hidden in the back of a drawer.
+(I'll never tell!)

 It all depends on what works for YOU!

 For the purposes of free motion machine quilting (FMQ), you'll need the following equipment for your quilting workspace or studio.

 Use a plexiglass extension table like the Sew Steady, a portable table like the Sew Ezi or a full size sewing cabinet such as one from Tracey's Tables.

 I own and use all three with the Sew Steady being the least expensive and the full size cabinet the most.

 Click here for more general information on the Sew Steady table.